 Instructor may authorize a grade change within the next quarter of the academic year.
-Summer quarter is excluded (i.e., spring quarter grade changes must be made by end of fall quarter; summer quarter changes must be made by end of fall quarter).
+For example, spring quarter grade changes must be made by end of fall quarter.
+Summer quarter changes must be made by end of fall quarter.

 COURSE AUDIT